-It is normal for vision to gradually worsen with age.
+It’s normal for our vision to gradually get worse with age.
 Some people also have medical conditions that further affect their vision or may even lead to blindness.
 One possible cause of worsening vision is age-related macular degeneration (AMD).

 AMD is a chronic condition that usually affects both eyes and is brought about by a metabolic disorder.
-It develops in the macula, the part of the eye especially important for seeing sharp images.
-Vision loss usually only occurs as a result of a more advanced form of AMD.
+It develops in the macula, the part of the eye that is especially important for seeing sharp images.
+But vision loss usually only occurs in more advanced stages of AMD.
 There are two types of AMD: “dry” and “wet.”
 Wet AMD causes vision loss more quickly.
 Neither can be cured.
 But treatment for wet AMD can help to keep and sometimes even improve vision, or at least slow down the progression of the disease.

-Macular degeneration causes the gradual loss of central vision in the part of the eye where we see things in sharpest detail.
+Macular degeneration causes the gradual loss of vision in the part of the eye where we see things in sharpest detail.
 This area is at the center of the retina and takes its full Latin name from its yellowish color (“macula lutea,” meaning “yellow spot”).
-This is the type of vision we need to read, drive a car or recognize faces.
+We need this “central vision” to do things like read, drive a car or recognize faces.

-Central vision loss makes objects appear blurry and distorted when you look at them directly.
-In advanced AMD people can no longer see them at all.
+Central vision loss makes objects appear blurry and distorted, particularly when you look at them directly.
+In advanced AMD, people can no longer see them at all.
 Although objects towards the edge of your field of vision usually remain visible, it is difficult to see what they are.

 Causes and risk factors

-The causes of age-related macular degeneration are not fully understood.
-AMD is believed to result from an imbalance in the metabolic processes that take place in the sensory cells of the retina.
-These processes produce by-products that are usually broken down by the body.
-But if the body cannot break these substances down, small deposits called drusen start to form.
+The causes of age-related macular degeneration aren’t fully understood.
+AMD is believed to result from a problem with the very intensive metabolic processes that take place in the sensory cells of the retina.
+These processes release by-products that are usually broken down by the body.
+But if the body can’t break these substances down, small deposits called drusen start to form.
 These deposits prevent enough oxygen and nutrients from reaching the retina.
-In the dry form of AMD, the light-sensitive cells in the retina die off as a result.
+In the dry form of AMD, this causes the light-sensitive cells in the retina to die off.
 The pigments underneath the retina may also change.